-How to Scan Documents to Multi-Page TIFF Files from Browsers
+How to Scan Documents to Multi-Page TIFF in JavaScript from a Browser

 Tag Image File Format, abbreviated TIFF or TIF, is an image file format for storing raster graphics images.
 It is a complex format, defining many tags in each file.
 TIFF was created as an attempt to get desktop scanner vendors of the mid-1980s to agree on a common scanned image file format, in place of a multitude of proprietary formats.
 A TIFF file can be a container holding JPEG (lossy) and PackBits (lossless) compressed images.1 We can scan documents and then save the results to a multi-page TIFF file.